Isoris/AperoQwen/content/resume/experience.md

     description: "(FAO) Celebrating a Quarter of Century of Responsible Fisheries and Aquaculture: Sustainable and resource efficient examples of desert aquaculture from the GCC countries, following the Code of Conduct for Responsible Fisheries (CCRF)."
     company_logo: fao
     company_url: https://www.aitaquaculture.org/news/20/01.jpg
-    title: 'Aquaculture in the desert: the example of GCC countries'
+    title: '*Aquaculture in the desert: the example of GCC countries'
     url: ""
-  - title: 3rd Tuna Webinar Series, Certification and Technology
+  - title: "*3rd Tuna Webinar Series, Certification and Technology"
     location: Bangkok
     company_logo: info
     company_url: './media/infofish.png'